Researcher interacting with two children seated at a table reaching towards a box. A video camera is in the corner.

 Letters of Recommendation Required 3

 The admissions process in the department is the responsibility of the Admissions Committee.
-The committee will direct applications from qualified candidates to a faculty member in the department whose interests are similar to the applicant's.
+The committee will direct applications from qualified candidates to faculty members in the department whose interests are similar to the applicant's.
 A temporary advisor must be willing to accept temporary responsibility for the student's graduate program.
 If no temporary advisor can be found, the candidate cannot be admitted to graduate study.
-If a faculty member agrees to serve as temporary advisor and the applicant is judged qualified for admission, the student is notified that the department will recommend admission to the Graduate School.
+If a faculty member agrees to serve as temporary advisor and the applicant is judged qualified for admission, the applicant is notified that the department will recommend admission to the Graduate School.
 Formal notification of admission comes from the Graduate School.

 Graduate School Resources